p1

 Public Trust of Police

 Trust strikes at the heart of why our constitutional form of government works.
 If people have a general trust for the legal system, police in particular, they are more likely to follow the law.
 In fact, the reason we can police with so few officers is that the majority of citizens are moral and trust us.
-Former U.S. President John Adams once wrote, “Our Constitution was made only for a moral and religious people.
-It is wholly inadequate to the government of any other.”
+Former U.S. President John Adams once wrote, “Our Constitution was made only for a

 Read more